AstonAirQuality/AirQuality-API/README.md

 docker-compose exec app alembic upgrade head

 ### Check migration file
-- remove the create_index statement in the upgrade() function.
+- remove the create_index statement for spatial fields in the upgrade() function.
-- remove the drop_index statement in the downgrade() function.
+- remove the drop_index statement for spatial fields  in the downgrade() function.

 ## JS